ADVICE FOR STUDENTS, STAFF AND THE COMMUNITY REGARDING AIM AND COVID-19

 No, every part of the Australian tertiary education industry, from government level down to individual institutional level is committed to welcoming back our international students as soon as possible.
 The government is trialling the safe return of international students right now on a small scale and if successful we hope it will be extended to institutions such as ours quickly.
 We miss our international students and are excited about the prospect of their return as soon as possible.

-The Australian Government are considering granting post study work visas to students who commence their studies in their home countries.
+The Australian Government is considering granting post study work visas to students who commence their studies in their home countries.
 This is not yet confirmed but is being actively considered.

 Yes.
 Australia is overwhelmingly a safe destination and the Australian Institute of Music is proud of its status as a supportive and inclusive learning environment.
 Like any country, Australia has its share of anti-social individuals, but these incidents are extremely rare and strongly condemned at every level of society.
 You will be warmly welcomed once you arrive here!